konsumer/Protracker/README.md

 ## development

+Install developer dependencies with `npm install`.

-You can re-generate simplemodplay.js & simplemodplay.min.js with `npm run prod`.
+The source file is index.js.
+Edit that and then re-generate simplemodplay.js & simplemodplay.min.js with `npm run prod`.
 You should do that if you make any changes to index.js.